Chapter 1 – First of Summer

 His mouth turned up into a mocking smile, as if he knew I was lying.
 I was about to verbally whip his egotistical ass but he beat me to the punch.

 I gaped at him, reduced to silence.
-This was a side of Brent that I had never seen before.
+This was a side of Brent that I have never seen before.
 I was thrown that he was actually human enough to have real feelings for a girl.

 We endured a few minutes of uncomfortable silence.